hm-aemy/hm-aemy.github.io/projects/scale4edge.md

 framework leverages advanced techniques such as data flow graph analysis, static binary analysis, and dynamic execution analysis.

-The results, demonstrated using the Embench benchmark suite, highlight SIZALIZER's ability to uncover opportunities for reducing both static and dynamic code sizes, achieving an impressive improvement of approximately 30%.
-Its unique architecture enables developers to distill actionable insights from complex software structures, making it an indispensable tool for size-optimizing ISA enhancements.
-This groundbreaking work is supported by the Scale4Edge project, emphasizing the collaborative effort to push the boundaries of efficiency and performance in embedded systems.
+The results, as demonstrated using the Embench benchmark suite, showcase SIZALIZER's remarkable ability to identify optimization opportunities for reducing static and dynamic code sizes.
+This achievement stems from its innovative approach to calculating code size improvements for newly designed RISC-V instructions.
+By leveraging its unique multi-layer architecture, SIZALIZER empowers developers to extract actionable insights from intricate software structures, making it an essential framework for advancing size-optimized ISA enhancements.
+This work is supported by the Scale4Edge project, emphasizing the collaborative effort to push the boundaries of efficiency and performance in embedded systems.

 ![SIZALIZER Architektur](/assets/img/ArchitekturMatrix.drawio.pdf)